JimmyPPN/1800_202310_BBY05/README.md

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps:
+* User clicks on the "Get Started" button to signup/login.
 * User needs to create an account.
 Users will need to provide some basic information such as their name, email address, and choose a password to signin.
 * After signing in, the user will see a landing page with default city weather.
 They can search for weather of a new location.The search bar is in navbar.
 * The user can add cities to favorites by clicking on the heart (favorite) button.
-* To access favorites, the user can click on the favorite button in the navbar, where they can edit the list as well.
+* To access favorites, the user can click on the favorite button in the navbar, where they can edit the favorites list as well.
 * On the landing page, the app provides a feature to see live comments for a particular city with a rating feature (like/dislike button) to rate the comments.
 * The app allows users to provide feedback for the weather by clicking on the "give feedback" button.
 * Users can click on the profile button in the footer to edit their profile, such as name, city, and country.
-* If users need additional support, they can refer to the help page in menu.
+* If users need additional support, they can refer to the help page in the dropdown menu.

 ## 5. Known Bugs and Limitations
 Here are some known bugs: